 Beets, parsnips, and turnips are very much like carrots when it comes to regrowing them.
-Placing the top of the beet, parsnip, or turnip on a plate or in a glass with the cut greens pointed up.
+Place the top of the beet, parsnip, or turnip on a plate or glass with the cut greens pointed up.
 These will end up growing more greens for several weeks.

 Pepper Jo does a great job of explaining how to regrow peppers.
 Her site is a wealth of knowledge about peppers if it’s something that you’re interested in!

 To regrow pumpkins, first, soak the seeds for 2 hours.
 Plant the seeds in raised beds or mounds about 10 feet apart.
-The soil should be at least 70 degrees in order for the pumpkins to properly germinate.
+The soil should be at least 70 degrees for the pumpkins to germinate properly.

-Rinse the seed then allow them to completely dry.
+Rinse the seed, then allow them to dry completely.
 Plant them in a pot inside until they begin to sprout.
 Once the sprouts are a few inches tall, you can transplant them outside.
-Be sure to plant the tomatoes in a sunny area and water a few times a week.
+Be sure to plant the tomatoes in a sunny area and water them a few times a week.